Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 ### Call to Transformation Function

+> **WARNING: Before you reading this part, please understand: Most of this part should actually be based on x86-64 analysis, while the following content uses x86 analysis and is therefore likely to be wrong!**

 Now that we know the effect of the first loop, let's continue executing and analyzing downwards:

 ```c